-- Both these tasks-converting the infix notation into postfix notation and evaluating the postfix expression- make extensive use of stacks as the primary tool. - Using stacks, any postfix expression can be evaluated very easily.
+Both these tasks-converting the infix notation into postfix notation and evaluating the postfix expression- make extensive use of stacks as the primary tool.

+Using stacks, any postfix expression can be evaluated very easily.
 Every character of the postfix expression is scanned from left to right.
 If the character encountered is an operand, it is pushed on to the stack.
 However, if an operator is encountered, then the top two values are popped from the stack and the operator is applied on these values.
 The result is then pushed on to the stack.

-Step 1: Add a ")" at the end of the Character Scanned Stack
+Step 1: Add a ")" at the end of the postfix expression

-Step 2: Scan every character of the 9 9
+Step 2: Scan every character of the

+227) = 3 postfix expression and repeat

-Steps 3 and 4 until ")"is encountered 3 9, 3
+Steps 3 and 4 until ")"is encountered

+Sten 3: IF an operand is encountered,

-step 3: push it on the stack 4 9, 3, 4
+STATE ALL push it on the stack

+If an operator O is encountered, them

-a.
-Pop the top two elements from the • 9, 12
+Pop the top two elements from the

+stack as A and B as A and B

 b.
-Evaluate B 0 A, where A is the 8 9, 12, 8
+Evaluate B O A, where A is the

+topmost element and B

-is the element below A. 9, 20
+is the element below A.

-on the stack 4 9, 20, 4
+Push the result of evaluation on the stack

+[END OF IF]

-Step 4: SET RESULT equal to the topmost element 1 9,5
+Sten 4: SET RESULT equal to the topmost element

+of the stack

-Step 5: EXIT 16 4
+Step 5:

+Sec.
+52. EAA 1